Professor Vike Martina Plock

 She has also advised on and was quoted in a BBC Culture article "Death on the Nile and Addressing Racism in Agatha Christie" (February 2022).

 She was the recipient of a Fleur Cowles Endowment Fellowship from the Harry Ransom Center at the University of Texas, Austin in 2010 and 2014 and of the Donald C. Gallop Fellowship in American Literature from the Beinecke Rare Book and Manuscript Library at Yale University in 2011.
-Twice, she has been awarded a Friends of the Zurich James Joyce Foundation Scholarship (2005, 2009).
+She was awarded a Friends of the Zurich James Joyce Foundation Scholarship in 2005 and 2009.
+She lives in Devon with her husband and son.